gbdrummer/symbiocss/02_css.md

 [Ben Frain](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/) has this to say on the subject:
 <blockquote>
 Sweating over the selectors used in modern browsers is futile; most selection methods are now so fast it’s really not worth spending much time over.
 Furthermore, there is disparity across browsers of what the slowest selectors are anyway.
-Look here last to speed up your CSS.
 </blockquote>

 [Harry from CSSWizardry](http://csswizardry.com/2011/09/writing-efficient-css-selectors/) sums it up like this: